 My obsession with the philosophical aspects of photography began after working for 10 years in photojournalism.
 I started questioning whether my work, which was mass-produced and distributed to inform people about the world, contained any truth.
 I ultimately concluded that my opinions, beliefs, and bizarre sense of humor would always find their way into my pictures, no matter how hard I tried to remain impartial or neutral.
 When I discovered the history of fine-art photography, it set me free.
 That’s when I committed myself fully to fine art, where I could not only feel free to let my opinion shine through, but I could do so intentionally.
 My move to fine art allowed me to delve deeply into the philosophy and history of photography and make work that is personal without being autobiographical.

 The work on this site begins with my black and white film work from graduate school and continues to present-day color work.
 I usually print my work very large, with a range from 24 ″x36 ″ to near billboard size.
 I make my black and white work in the darkroom with a unique mural printing technique, and I make my color work with large format digital printers.
-My newest series, "There's Nothing To See Here" features work I made while living in China for 2 years and will be released in 2017. -Philip Ringler
+My newest series, "There's Nothing To See Here" features work I made while living in China and Florida. -Philip Ringler